-OREF supports independent, peer-reviewed musculoskeletal research and education seeking clinically relevant advancements that orthopaedic surgeons can apply in daily practice to improve outcomes and help patients enjoy more of life.
-Research grant and award recipients are selected through OREF's independent, peer-review process, which is modeled on the process used by the National Institutes of Health.
-OREF invites applications for funding for qualified, clinically relevant orthopaedic research and education projects as grants and awards are funded.
+OREF supports independent, peer-reviewed musculoskeletal research and education initiatives that have the potential to accelerate knowledge and ultimately improve the delivery of orthopaedic care.
+Grant and award recipients are selected through OREF's independent peer-review process, which is modeled on that of the National Institutes of Health.
+OREF seeks to fund high-quality and clinically relevant orthopaedic research and education projects through a grants and awards mechanism.

 - OREF and the Current Concepts in Joint Replacement (CCJR) meetings, through the auspices of the Current Concepts Institute (CCI), invite manuscripts for the OREF/Current Concepts in Joint Replacement Clinical Practice Award.

 - Manuscripts must address completed investigations focusing on health care policy, clinical outcomes, or translational research that has immediate clinical impact in the diagnosis and treatment of patients.

 - The primary author Award Recipients will be given the opportunity to present his/her paper at a CCJR meeting, which attracts an international orthopaedic surgeon audience, and will join a faculty comprising orthopaedic thought leaders.
 The Award Recipients’ presentation will be included in the meeting’s enduring materials, and will be considered for publication.
 As a faculty member, travel expenses will be reimbursed by CCI.

 - OREF will administer the selection process for these awards.
 An independent selection committee convened by OREF will determine the Award Recipients.
-The first award will be presented at the Annual Spring CCJR meeting in Las Vegas, Nevada, May 21–24, 2017.
-The second award will be presented at the Annual Winter CCJR meeting in Orlando, Florida, December 13– 6, 2017.
+The first award will be presented at the Annual Spring CCJR meeting in Las Vegas May 20–23, 2018.
+The second award will be presented at the Annual Winter CCJR meeting in Orlando December 12–15, 2018.

 - Private practice orthopaedic surgeons and fellows are encouraged to apply.